caneroncu/Warlock-Game/README.md

 TODO
 ============

-Game README file should be elaborated.
+- Game README file should be elaborated.
+- Game scenario should be written.